FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_loginrestictions/_index.md

     "title": "Login restrictions",
     "linkTitle": "Login restrictions",
     "weight": "270"
-}Login restrictions define and restrict the rights of individuals to log in to <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Servers or <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Edges through the configuration and use of login restriction policies.
+}Login restrictions define and restrict the rights of individuals to log in to {{< SecureTransport/securetransportname  >}} Servers or {{< SecureTransport/securetransportname  >}} Edges through the configuration and use of login restriction policies.
 The configured login restriction policies are applicable to user accounts, account templates, and business units in a hierarchical inheritance and precedence order.

 The login restriction policy inheritance order is: